smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

     await videoReceivedCheck.execute(this);
     // New step
     if (this.getStats) {
-        let getStatsStep = new new GetStatsStep(this);
+        let getStatsStep = new GetStatsStep(this);
         await getStatsStep.execute(this);
     }

-Like this, it is easier to enable or disable this step using the config file.
+Like this, it's easier to enable or disable this step using the config file.

 Now, you can get stats from the peer connection.